-Policy Recommendations for safeguarding and promoting IRF's contribution to circular economy and decarbonisation:
+Policy Recommendations for further promoting WtE & IRF's contribution to circular economy and decarbonisation:

-- Safeguard to access to EU funding for CCUS projects for IRF. - Ensure that the rules for monitoring of carbon removals take into account the specificities of IRF, e.g., the heterogenous nature of the feedstock. - Acknowledge the full spectrum of CCU applications in the Carbon Removal Certification mechanism.
+Safeguard the access to EU funding for CCUS projects for WtE & IRF.

+Ensure that the rules for monitoring of carbon removals take into account the specificities of WtE & IRF, e.g., the heterogeneous nature of the feedstock.

+Acknowledge the full spectrum of CCU applications in WtE & IRF in the EU legislation.